Scientific name: Cenchrus setaceus

 Fountain grass can grow in tropical to semi-arid areas and can live for up to 20 years.
 It prefers open, dry habitats, particularly rocky areas but can also grow in sandy soils.

-You should destroy any garden planting in the NT to avoid the weed spreading.
+You should destroy any garden planting in the Northern Territory to avoid the weed spreading.

 Fountain grass is a highly invasive grass that out-competes native vegetation.
 It is used as an ornamental grass in gardens and along roadsides.
 It is a weed of pastures, railway corridors and roads interstate.